testingonlive/NWjs/README.md

 #NWjs
 Having a play with NW.js, node-webkit

-Plan is to make a tool to take screen shots for responsive testing.
+Little tool to take screenshots.
+Works OK.
+Need to sort how you go about builds.